k2datascience/ds-foundations/1-python.md

 ![Think Python book cover](images/think_python.jpg)

-The book starts with the introductory concepts and progressing all the way towards advanced contructs.
 It is available as a [downloadable PDF](http://greenteapress.com/thinkpython2/thinkpython2.pdf) or you can browse the [online HTML version](http://greenteapress.com/thinkpython2/html/index.html).
 Several example programs and solutions to some exercises are located in [this GitHub repository](https://github.com/AllenDowney/ThinkPython2/tree/master/code).

 ---